tarunlnmiit/irtex-1.0/README.md

 > The application can be initiated in the following manner but it has some prerequisites.

   >> Python (**Use Python 3**) virtualenv must be installed in the system.
 More details on this link about installation and usage -> https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/

+  >> C++ Compiler is needed to run Mahotas library.
+You can download it from this link.
+Just download and run it -> https://download.microsoft.com/download/5/f/7/5f7acaeb-8363-451f-9425-68a90f98b238/visualcppbuildtools_full.exe?fixForIE=.exe.

   * Clone the repository in the virtualenv directory created and checkout to **milestone2** branch.
 (For example the virtualenv directory name is **venv**)